 Software development methodologies have come a long way.
-From Spiral, Waterfall to Agile, there is a significant shift in team roles, ceremonies, planning, and delivery activities.
+From Spiral to Waterfall to Agile, there is a significant shift in team roles, ceremonies, planning, and delivery activities.

-Further, Agile frameworks like Scrum, Kanban enable individual teams to plan, manage, and deliver software.
-At an individual team level, these Agile frameworks have a history of success.
+Further, Agile frameworks like Scrum, Kanban enable specific teams to plan, manage, and deliver software on time.
+At a team level, these Agile frameworks have a history of success.
 But when it comes to adopting them for multiple teams at an enterprise-level, these approaches need to scale up.
 This is where Agile scaling frameworks (LeSS, SAFe, DaD) comes into the picture.

 Scaling Agile Frameworks: What are they and How do they Work?

-Let’s start by understanding the purpose of scaling Agile.
+Let’s start by understanding the purpose of scaling an Agile Framework.

 In this case, the Agile teams look beyond day planning, iterations, and release.
 They also involve product and portfolio planning, which somehow makes management of the SDLC cycle complex.
 The Agile model, in such a case, will look something like this:

 Large-Scale Solutions: Example

 To deal with such scenarios, Scrum of Scrums is considered as a solution by many.
 Scrum of Scrums is a multi-team standup wherein scrum masters and product owners meet to keep the rest of the team abreast about important issues across the portfolio.
 It’s not a status meeting nor it’s a meeting for iteration planning or discusses Agile processes.